bmgenco/omz/README.md

 # omz
-vesta_main branch is branch for continous working back ups from main desktop
+vesta_main branch is branch for continuous working back ups from main desktop.
+Data directory is primarily data download from external sources. r_wd is for scripts an r objects.
+For most things these are only what needs to be cloned to remote.